sourcegraph/handbook/content/ce/team-culture.md

 - **How CE adds value to product:** CEs provide a data-driven view into customer concerns/questions, ad-hoc feedback shared whilst helping customers, and helps update documentation so customers (and we) have a single source of truth.
 - **How product adds value to CE:** Product educates CE on new features and helps clarify expected behavior questions.
 - **Collaboration overview:** CEs provide Product with feedback and feature requests; Product seeks inputs from customer through CEs.
+[More information on working with product](working-with-product.md).

 ### Marketing